 Nashville, Tennessee

-The Council of Supply Chain Management Professionals’ event will feature more more than 100 educational and specialty sessions, as well as keynote speakers, a women’s leadership forum and a spotlight series.
+The Council of Supply Chain Management Professionals’ event will feature more than 100 educational and specialty sessions, as well as keynote speakers, a women’s leadership forum and a spotlight series.
 About 40% of attendees are expected to be at the executive level, 26% at the director level and 20% at the manager level.
+Mattel, Walmart and UPS will be among the hundreds of companies in attendance, according to the event’s website.
 Register here.

 ATA Management Conference and Exhibition